Office Manager Resume Example

 You might want to highlight certifications like CRDE or CHDT.
 These show you’re serious about hospitality management and can handle department-level responsibilities.

 There are more than five respected certificates, but you don’t need them all.
-Just include the ones most relevant and impressive for the front office manager jobs you want.
+Just include the ones most relevant and impressive for the front office manager jobs you want, and consider pairing your resume with a cover letter if you’re applying to a medical setting.

 Adding extra sections to your front office manager resume helps you show more than your job titles.
 You get to highlight what makes you unique at work.